newrelic/newrelic-quickstarts/CONTRIBUTING.md

 > A detailed description of the quickstart and why it's useful.

 - `Required`
+- Please use `description: |` to maintain formatting
 - Markdown or plain text
 - limited to 2000 characters
 - A Github Action verifies quickstart descriptions